Planning your NZ tour

 Where to stay

 New Zealand has a wide range of accommodation styles to suit every taste, budgets and requirements from simple motels to luxurious lodges, from apartments to 4 star hotels and even the occasional hobbit house!
 We carefully select the properties we use and recommend to ensure they meet our quality standards and we monitor these standards by actively visiting properties and following up on the feedback we receive from guests.
 Location is an important factor when choosing somewhere to stay.
 A great example of this is Auckland or Wellington properties.
 Many of our competitors itineraries and tours use motels or hotels in the suburbs such as Epsom in Auckland or Lower Hutt in Wellington.
 While strictly speaking they are in the cities they pertain to be in, the locations are far from convenient (Epsom is 10km from Auckland City center and Lower Hutt is 16 km from Wellington City center.
-Staying in these locations might save a small amount of money but this is quickly swallowed up by the extra driving and inconvenience of travelling and parking in the city - after all its the city you want to experience, not the suburbs.
+Staying in these locations might save a small amount of money but this is quickly swallowed up by the extra driving and inconvenience of traveling and parking in the city - after all its the city you want to experience, not the suburbs.
 Our suggestions, itineraries and tours use properties which are in great locations.

 Value for money should also be a key consideration.
 The relative price of a property shouldn't be confused with the quality.
 For example a 4 star city center hotel in a large city might cost the same as a 3 star hotel in a smaller town or even a good motel.
 The city will have lots of competition to contend with, good occupancy rates and so those elements dictate the price to some extent.
 A small town with just the one hotel can charge a little more.